AnthonyMaiT/spms.api/README.md

 Install [PostgreSQL 15.1 with StackBuilder](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and create a database
 Optionally, if you want to schedule backups, open StackBuilder during the installation and install pgAgent.

+In your api folder in terminal, type the following command: `alembic upgrade head` to add tables to the database

 ## Setting up the API Environment
 Create an .env file at root of the spms.api folder and set the following environment variables
 Example: